Assets vs liabilities: key differences and examples

 Is cash an asset or liability?

-Cash is always considered an asset.
-It's the most liquid asset a business can have, meaning it's readily available to pay for expenses, debts, or investments.
+Cash is always an asset.
+It's the most liquid asset because you can use it immediately to pay expenses or invest in your business.

 How do I know if something is an asset or liability?